 If you prowl the internet, then Kecil is written heavily as being a backpacker island with budget accommodation.
 Besar is also portrayed as more of a luxury destination for families or honeymooners.

-Although I think this is only party true.
+Although I think this is only partly true.

 What to expect from Pulau Kecil